rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ![Each rank has it's own data]({{ page.root }}{% link files/dataparallel.png %})

-In some cases, one has to combine "data parallel" method and "message passing" method.
-For example, there are the problems larger than one GPU can handle.
-Then, data parallel method is used for one GPU portion of the problem and then message passing method is used to employ several GPU's (each GPU handles a part of the problem) unless special hardware/software supports multiple GPU usage.
+In some cases, one has to combine the "data parallel" method and "message passing" methods.
+For example, there are problems larger than one GPU can handle.
+Then, data parallelism is used for the portion of the problem contained within one GPU and then message passing is used to employ several GPUs (each GPU handles a part of the problem) unless special hardware/software supports multiple GPU usage.

 ## Algorithm Design